jakemanger/dhr/README.md

 use them for running inference.

 Its advisable that you change the `debug_plots` variable in your `config.yaml` file to `True` before running your full training length, so that you can verify whether your parameters to locate peaks are suitable.
-Pay particular attention to the `peak_min_distance` and
+Pay particular attention to the `peak_min_val` variable.
-`peak_min_val` variables.
 After you've verified everything looks ok, change `debug_plots` back to `False` and train your model!

 ### Train with transfer learning or continue training